Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Methods

 One should also take into consideration, that HE $\gamma$-ray signal from dark matter decays from a given dwarf galaxy is complemented by the contribution from the Milky Way (MW) DM halo from the same direction.
 One may evaluate the fraction of the UHE $\gamma$-ray flux from the diffuse DM component, assuming the regular Navarro, Frenk \& White (NFW) profile~\cite{Navarro:1995iw} for the dark matter distribution.
 In this case, one can't neglect the contribution from the cascading secondary $e^+e^-$ to the observed $\gamma$-ray flux.
 For a conservative estimate, we assume the rectilinear propagation of electrons and positrons in the absence of magnetic fields.
 Together with the flux from propagating secondary $\gamma$-rays, this allows one to calculate the Milky Way DM halo contribution for the direction to the each dwarf spheroidal galaxy.
-The latter is then added to the $\gamma$-ray flux predicted from the dark matter decays in the dwarf galaxy itself and compared with the experimental limits.
+Depending on the proximity to the Galactic Center (GC), MW contribution appears to be of the same order or up to $10000$ times larger than the actual DM signal from a dwarf galaxy itself, even taking into account upper estimate of a dSph size discussed above.
+The MW contribution appears to be of the same order for Coma, Ursa Major~II and Leo~II dwarf spheroidal galaxies, while for the Hercules galaxy which direction is close to the Galactic Center the MW contribution supersede galaxy's own contribution significantly.
+Thus the MW DM halo contribution is sumed up with the $\gamma$-ray flux predicted from the dark matter decays in a dwarf galaxy itself and compared with the experimental limits.
+While mainly the signal from a dSph is considerably smaller than the MW contribution, accounting for both can only strengthens the derived decaying dark matter lifetime constraints.

+The estimation of the HE $\gamma$-ray contribution from the Milky Way DM halo also depends on the choice of the DM density profile.
+In the present study we have adopted the NFW profile, while other options, such as Einasto~\cite{Graham:2005xx,Navarro:2008kc} or Burkert~\cite{Burkert:1995yz} profiles are also widely used.

+In the same manner as for the dSphs, predicted signal from the dark matter decays in the Milky Way halo depends on the D-factors, where the choice of the DM density profile is enclosed.
+In~\cite{Cirelli:2010xx}, D-factors were calculated for a variety of DM profiles as a function of an angular distance to the Galactic Center.

+To estimate the dependence of the results of the present paper on the DM density profile choice, we compare the D-factors for the case of the dSph closest to the Galactic Center, namely, Hercules.
+This will give us the upper bound on the systematic shift of the DM lifetime constraints introduced by the DM density profiles since difference between them becomes substantial in the inner halo region, $\lesssim 30^{\circ}$ from the GC.

+For the case of Hercules, difference between the NFW, Einasto and Burkert D-factors is $2-4 \%$, which allows us to conclude that the results of the present analysis are practically independent on the choice of the MW DM denisty profile.